jhpyle/docassemble/_docs/config.md

 The `number` is the phone number you purchased.
 The phone number must be written in [E.164] format.
 This is the phone number with which your users will exchange [SMS] messages.

+The `whatsapp number` (optional) is the phone number you use for sending [WhatsApp] messages.
+The number must be written in [E.164] format.

 The `dispatch` configuration allows you to direct users to different interviews.
 For example, with the above configuration, you can tell